Operation Gvardijan: Operation

 Kavran sent another group from Austria that crossed Yugoslav-Hungarian border on 20 July.
 Upon their arrival, UDBA learned from the peasants in the vicinity of Koprivnica and Đurđevac that they had met five suspected rebels.
 The group was arrested in Suhopolje on 29 July.
 In the meantime, Miloš stated that as commander of Jasenovac concentration camp, he was responsible for war crimes and agreed to collaborate with UDBA.
 He gave the code and radio signals and signed written messages.

 In the following months, group after group fell into UDBA traps.
-Route through Hungary was cut, when Hungarian arrested one guides who lead Ustasah through Yugoslav-Hungarian border.
+Route through Hungary was cut, when Hungarian arrested one guides who lead Ustasha through Yugoslav-Hungarian border.
 So, UDBA arranged new line for infiltration of Ustasahas via Slovenia.
 Capture of infiltrated groups was continued until summer.
 Due to worsening Yugoslav-Soviet relations after Tito-Stalin split, UDBA feared that further operation would be in danger, as Soviet intelligence service might knew for infiltration of former Ustasas, and might use as propaganda tool against Yugoslavia.
 Yugoslavs were certain that Pavelić has left Europe and that he would not return in Yugoslavia, so main objective became Kavran.
 UDBA lured him by sending him false message requesting his arrival, otherwise his men would run resistance without Kavran's control.
 The last group on July 3 included Kavran himself, who was immediately arrested.
 Kavran's arrest ended Operation Gvardijan.
-On 9 or 10 July, UDBA sent a dispatch to Ustasha center in Villach: "We've fucked you over.
+On 9 or 10 July 1947, UDBA sent a dispatch to the Ustasha base in Villach, Austria: "We've fucked you over.
 Full stop.
 All of your men are in our prisons."

 All 96 infiltrators were arrested or killed.
 In 1948, the courts of the People's Republic of Croatia sentenced 20 of them (including Miloš, Vrban and Kavran) to death by hanging and permanent loss of all rights and 57 to death by shooting, while others were sentenced to life imprisonment or imprisonment ranging from 15 to 20 years.

 Together with this group was a group composed of former Colonel of Maček's Croatian Peasant Defense and two former Chetniks.
 Those three men were gathered in Trieste by former Chetnik Lieutenant Colonel Siniša Ocokoljić.
 They infiltrated Yugoslavia via the Adriatic Sea, but were arrested.